 What does this mean for charitable giving?

-With even fewer taxpayers eligible to itemize, and deductions capped for high-income earners, we’re likely to see a continuation of the chilling effect on charitable giving that occurred in the wake of the TCJA.
+With even fewer taxpayers eligible to itemize and deductions capped for high-income earners, it’s likely we’ll see the continuing, chilling effect on charitable giving that occurred through TCJA.

 What can you do?

-If you regularly support charities, it’s important to continue to do so whether or not you’re benefiting from a tax deduction.
+If you regularly support charities, continue to do so whether or not you’re benefiting from a tax deduction.
 Our community needs you, now more than ever.
-If you’re a nonprofit, or if you’re an attorney, CPA, or financial advisor who works with charitable clients, remember that people do not give to charity solely to secure a tax deduction.
+If you’re a nonprofit, attorney, CPA or financial advisor, remember–people do not give to charity solely for tax deductions.
 Keep in mind that many other factors motivate charitable giving, and philanthropy is an important priority for many families.
 (This article in the Stanford Social Innovation Review has stood the test of time.)

 Insight #2: Deduction for non-itemizers